PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

 Sure, you wish you could spend more time enjoying your pool than maintaining it.
 But like a home, a swimming pool requires regular maintenance to keep it in excellent condition.
 The good news?
 With an hour or so of upkeep a week, you can keep your pool looking and feeling swim-ready, so there are no delays the next time you want to take a dip.

-Here are a few tips for maintainaining your pool when it's not in use:
+Here are a few tips for maintaining your pool when it's not in use:

-2. Test your water at least weekly for proper chlorine levels, pH balance, and alkalinity.
-This will help prevent the pool from being infected by algae, turning the water colour a sickly green, or worse, a black colour.
+This will help prevent the pool from being infected by algae, turning the colour of the water to a sickly green, or worse, a black colour.
 Keeping water balanced will also ensure when you do jump into the pool, that the water is pleasant, clean, and clear, and won’t burn your eyes.

-3. Brush and vacuum your pool weekly.
-An automatic pool cleaner is a wonderful assistant, and is designed to keep a clean pool clean however, it is still necessary to brush and vacuum regularly.
+An automatic pool cleaner is a wonderful assistant and is designed to keep a clean pool clean however, it is still necessary to brush and vacuum regularly.

 Scrub the sides of the pool with a brush to remove any algae build-up.